 Whether you’ve been in pain for one week or twenty years, acupuncture can offer relief while correcting the root cause of your pain with little to no side-effects.
-An ever growing body of research reveals that acupuncture is an effective treatment for many different types of acute and chronic pain such as back pain, neck pain, shoulder pain, arthritis, menstrual pain, migraines and headaches as well as pain caused by cancer and surgery (1).
-Acupuncture has even been shown to provide greater pain relief than opioids with far less side-effects (2).
+An ever growing body of research reveals that acupuncture is an effective treatment for many different types of acute and chronic pain such as back pain, neck pain, shoulder pain, arthritis, menstrual pain, migraines and headaches as well as pain caused by cancer and surgery (1-2).
+The American College of Physicians now recommends acupuncture as a first-line option for treating acute and chronic low back pain (3).
+In one study, acupuncture has even been shown to provide greater pain relief than opioids with far less side-effects (4).

-But acupuncture is more than just a temporary analgesic.
+However, acupuncture is more than just a temporary analgesic (5).
 By relaxing muscle tension, improving circulation, reducing swelling and improving range of motion, acupuncture helps reduce or eliminate the need for pain medications, speeds healing and resolves the underlying condition leading to pain so you can get back to doing the activities that you love.
 Because of its effectiveness, holistic approach and low risk, acupuncture is an excellent first stop for treating your pain.

 Our practitioners use a distal style of acupuncture, known as the Balance Method, that is especially effective in treating pain.
 We are committed to practicing and refining this unique style of acupuncture.
 For most conditions, you will not need to undress because acupuncture points that lie between the elbows and hands and between the knees and feet are used to treat pain anywhere in the body.
 Most patients feel immediate relief during their first treatment but a series of treatments are usually required in order to maintain or further reduce your pain.
 Remember, our goal is for you to be pain free as quickly as possible!